 11.0 Technical specifications: Applicable norms / standards

 This product complies with the regulations and guidelines for medical aids and carries a CE symbol.
-This product complies with the regulations and guidelines for medical also and control and formations.

 The product meets the requirements and standards below.
 These are checked by independent institutions.
+EN ISO 10993-5:2009